bushblade/Mern-Ecommerce/notes.md

 Remove from cart action doesn't need to return a function for Thunk, it can just return a object.

+In OrderScreen, calculate total prices in Numbers and then ouput in JSX as String, rather than switch between numbers and strings in the calculation.
+Also don't mutate the cart object.

 ### Added Caddy to develop on https

 Make sure [Caddy](https://caddyserver.com/) is installed on system and run